Marcelo H. del Pilar: Anti-friar activities in the Philippines (1880–1888)

 Del Pilar, together with Basilio Teodoro Morán and Pascual H. Poblete, founded the short-lived Diariong Tagalog (Tagalog Newspaper) on June 1, 1882.
 Diariong Tagalog was the first bilingual newspaper in the Philippines and was financed by the wealthy Spanish liberal Francisco Calvo y Múñoz.
 Del Pilar became the editor of the Tagalog section.
 José Rizal's essay, El Amor Patrio, was featured in the Diariong Tagalog on August 20, 1882.
 Del Pilar translated it into Tagalog language, Ang Pagibig sa Tinubúang Lupà (Love for the Native Land).
 Diariong Tagalog later experienced financial difficulties and on October 31, 1882, the newspaper ceased publication.

 In early 1884, an election for the gobernadorcillo position was held in the city of Malolos.
 With the support of the liberal Spanish officials of the town, del Pilar and his group managed to elect their candidate, Mariano Crisóstomo, against the candidates supported by the friar-curate.
 On March 6 of the same year, a Royal Decree which called for the abolition of the tributo was issued.
 The people who collected the tributes, the cabezas de barangay, were the ones who suffered from this unjust taxation system.
 They were forced to follow the inaccurate and bloated parochial lists of the friars.
 They were also obliged to pay for the excess individuals in the mentioned lists.
 As a result, most of the cabezas became penniless.
 On June 30 of the same year, another tax reform was introduced in the Philippines.
 Sr. Chinchilla, the intendant of finance, proposed a set of regulations (Articles 52 and 53) which prohibited the friars from altering the tax lists of the cabezas de barangay.
 Despite the massive support it received, its implementation did not last long.
 Sr. Chinchilla, after leaving his office, was immediately replaced by Sr. Luna, a pro-friar.
 The citizens of Malolos, particularly del Pilar, denounced Sr. Luna's measures, and shortly after the latter canceled Sr. Chinchilla's regulations, the whole townsfolk protested.
-Not much later, del Pilar and the cabezas de barangay of Bulacan confronted a parish priest on the list of taxpayers.
-The cabezas interpreted the term asesorar / confrontar as cotejar; that is, to correct any inaccuracies by "comparing" their tax lists with the parish priest's parochial list.
-Fr.
-Felipe García, another friar, did not agree with their interpretation; he declared asesorar / confrontar as copiar (to copy).
-Refusing "to copy" the parochial lists, the cabezas appealed to Vicente Pardo y Bonanza, the alcalde mayor.
+Not much later, the cabezas de barangay of Malolos confronted the parish priest on the list of taxpayers.
+The cabezas and the priest argued about the legal terminology of asesorar (to advise), but the latter, Fr.
+Felipe García, resolved the matter by declaring asesorar (to advise) as confrontar (to confront).
+On July 16, 1885, the cabezas and the parish priest clashed again.
+The cabezas interpreted confrontar as cotejar (to compare) while Fr.
+García declared confrontar as copiar (to copy).
+Refusing to copy the parochial lists, the cabezas appealed to Vicente Pardo y Bonanza, the alcalde mayor.
 Sr. Pardo rejected their plea, and like Sr. Luna, took the side of the friars.
 Despite these setbacks, del Pilar and his group managed to expand their anti-friar activities to Manila and nearby provinces.